tarasowski/backend/_enchiridion/002_enchiridion-of-functions.md

 > The art of programming is, and has always been, the art of language design.
 But never forget that your real goal is to tell the story of the system, and that the functions you write need to fit cleanly together into a clear and precise language to help you with that telling.

+* Armstrong: Writing is.
+There’s some computer scientist that said, “Oh, if you’re no good at English you’ll never be a very good programmer.”

+* Bloch: My attempts to make my programs readable.
+As Knuth would say, a program is essentially a work of literature.

 * You should name a variable using the same care with which you name a first-born child.